-“Róisín Gallagher is a student at the Edinburgh College of Art and a recent graduate of the University of Stirling whose work explores found objects and their connection to their previous owners.
+“Róisín Gallagher is a student at the Edinburgh College of Art and a recent graduate of the University of Stirling whose work celebrates some of the seemingly insignificant moments and thoughts that we normally forget to notice or recognise that occur in our day to days lives when we walk outside.

-The artist is drawn to this area of work due to their fascination with graffiti, litter and abandoned objects and the stories they tell of those that left them behind.
-Gallagher’s most recent projects have focused on the collection and documentation of the range of different objects found in different areas and explores how they represent ourselves and the marks we leave behind; this method of work offers an interesting reflection of the residents of the investigation sites.
+The artist also has a fascination with graffiti, litter and abandoned objects and the stories they tell of those that left them behind.
+Gallagher’s other projects focusing on the collection and documentation of the range of different objects found in different areas and explores how they represent ourselves and the marks we leave behind; this method of work offers an interesting reflection of the residents of the investigation sites.
 The main goal of these projects is to portray these objects, which the artist refers to as artefacts, as evidence of human activity.

 Please take a look at my blog to keep updated with my artistic journey, or look around my previous work, projects and exhibitions.